 Samuel halted the proceedings (and the meal) until this last son was brought before him.

 12 So he sent and brought him in.
 Now he was ruddy, with bright eyes, and good-looking.
 And the Lord said, “Arise, anoint him; for this is the one!”
-1 Samuel 16 NKJV
+1 Samuel 16:12 (NKJV)

-The youngest, David, was God’s chosen one.
-Although considered the “least” in his family, he was greatest in God’s eyes, because of his great faith and because he was a man after God’s own heart.
+The youngest son, David, was God’s chosen one.
+Although considered the “least” in his family, he was greatest in God’s eyes, because of his great faith and because he was a person after God’s own heart.

-David was not perfect, and down the road he would prove to have several failings.
-But because of his great faith, his throne would be the one God would choose for the coming King and Messiah, Jesus Christ, to reign on forever.
+David was not perfect by any stretch of the imagination, and down the road he would prove to have several failings.
+But because of his great faith, his throne would be the one God would choose for the coming King and Messiah, Jesus Christ, to reign upon forever.

 One of my great spiritual mentors once told me of a time that he had been meditating in silence in a remote field.
 Suddenly, he was approached by a muddy dog, and as he tried in vain to keep the dog away from him, the Lord put an impression upon his heart.
 He prayed, “Lord, is this how I am towards people?”

-He realized that he was keeping people away because of their outward appearance or messiness, but God judges them by the heart.
+He realized that he was keeping people away because of their outward appearance or messiness, but God judges them by their heart.
+We may not realize that “this is the one” God wants us to love on and spiritually mentor.

 What “muddy dogs” has God placed in my life?

-Who am I avoiding or keeping at a distance that God might want me to be more open to?
-(This often requires divine wisdom, as there are unsafe people who we should keep a distance from.)
+Who am I avoiding or keeping at a distance that God might actually want me to be more open with?